 Zoning changes can either be placed on a special election at a greater cost — loosely estimated around $300,000 — or wait until a general election.

-Items on the general election would have a price of around $30,000 for the first item and $20,000 for subsequent ones, though that’s only a loose estimate.
+Items on the general election would have a price of around $30,000 for the first item and $20,000 for subsequent ones, though that’s only an estimate.

 Filed Under: News